 Thelma was still flying when a friend suggested that she should go on a blind date with one of his fraternity brothers, Dennis F. Blalock.
+Dennis had returned to school after serving in World War II, and Thelma felt an instant connection with him.
 Soon, they were married in a private ceremony in New Roads, Louisiana.
 Flight attendants were not allowed to be married in those days, and since Thelma loved flying, she did not want to reveal news about the nuptials to her employer.
-The secret finally came out when morning sickness gave her away while expecting her first child.
+The secret finally came out about a year later, when morning sickness gave her away while expecting her first child.
 Thelma reluctantly joined the ranks of Clipped Wings, a social club for those stewardesses who had chosen family over career.
 Together, Thelma and Dennis had two children (and eventually, four grandchildren).

 As her family grew, Thelma became an administrative assistant for the Director at the Marjorie Walters School in New Orleans.
 She needed to contribute to the family income while Dennis established his career, but she also loved being an at-home mom.
 With school-time hours, this job allowed her to do both.
 The family moved to Baton Rouge in 1971, when Dennis was promoted and transferred with Matlack Trucking.
 From this point on, Thelma stayed out of the workforce and focused all of her attention on being the best wife and mother she could be.